michaelm4320/portfolio-website/README.md

-# portfolio-website
-My portfolio website showcasing software and web applications I created.

-The website consists of different sections:
+## Portfolio Website

+### Overview

+A personal portfolio website showcasing different sections about myself, my technical skills, projects, and a contact form.
+Built using modern web technologies to create a professional and responsive single-page application.

+### Sections

 * Home
 * About Me